simon-javier/backup-manuscript-thesis/main.typ

 Other studies use more direct ways to make models smaller and faster.
 This can be done by shrinking large models or by designing new ones that are efficient from the start. @musa_lightweight_2025 created a detailed review of model compression methods.
 These include pruning, which means removing extra or unimportant neural connections or filters from a trained network; quantization, which lowers the precision of a model’s weights (for example, turning 32-bit floating-point numbers into 8-bit integers) to make the model smaller and faster; and knowledge distillation, where a smaller "student" model is trained to copy the results of a larger "teacher" model.
 These methods can cut down model size and speed up computation, but they often come with a trade-off: the more you compress, the higher the chance of losing accuracy #cite(<musa_lightweight_2025>, form: "normal").

 The "Innovation" pathway takes a different route by creating lightweight models from the ground up.
 Although this approach requires more effort during design, it can lead to models that are both powerful and efficient.
 Recent studies show good results from custom shallow CNNs.
-For instance, the MNet-10 model has only 10 layers but still reached high accuracy in multiple medical imaging tasks #cite(<montaha_mnet-10_2022>, form: "normal"). @singh_healthcare_2024 also created EO-LWAMCNet, a lightweight CNN made for Internet of Things (IoT) devices.
+For instance, the MNet-10 model has only 10 layers but still achieved high accuracy in multiple medical imaging tasks #cite(<montaha_mnet-10_2022>, form: "normal"). @singh_healthcare_2024 also created EO-LWAMCNet, a lightweight CNN made for Internet of Things (IoT) devices.
 It achieved about 95% accuracy in predicting chronic liver and brain diseases from sensor data.
 Because it is efficient, this model allows advanced diagnostics without needing expensive local hardware #cite(<singh_healthcare_2024>, form: "normal").

 Current research is also exploring new hybrid designs that mix different architectures.
 One example is MUCM-Net, which was made for skin lesion segmentation.
 It combines the spatial feature extraction of CNNs, the pattern recognition strengths of Multi-Layer Perceptrons (MLPs), and modern state-space models (Mamba) #cite(<yuan_mucm-net_2024>, form: "normal").
 The result is a model that is both highly accurate (with a Dice Similarity Coefficient of $0.91$) and very efficient, requiring only $0.055$ GFLOPS.
 This makes it a great choice for mobile devices in areas with limited resources #cite(<yuan_mucm-net_2024>, form: "normal").
 Another example is the lightweight CNN made by @vincent_performance_2025 for skin cancer detection.
 It was designed with mobile-first use in mind and was tested on low-cost devices like the Raspberry Pi and NVIDIA Jetson Nano using TensorFlow Lite.
 The system reached 98.25% accuracy and ran in just 0.01 seconds on a Raspberry Pi 5, showing that it is possible to build fast, offline, and affordable diagnostic tools #cite(<vincent_performance_2025>, form: "normal").